 Unsplash – A useful repository of images that are licensed under Upsplash’s own license, which is a derivative of Creative Commons Zero, meaning that they are free to use as you like.
 Originally it was somewhat random.
 However, more recently, a search option has been added to help find what you might be looking for.

-Open Clip Art Library: Like Pixabay, Open Clip Art provides a wide range of images that have been published under Public Domain.
+Clip Safari: Like Pixabay, Clip Safari provides a wide range of images that have been published under Public Domain.
 The belief is that by removing as many restrictions as possible, the clip art is able to be shared as freely and openly as possible.
+Another option is Open Clip Art Library.

 Pics 4 Learning: A repository of copyright-free images for school.
 Although you can search, images are also organised into different collections.
 Only issue seems to be quality and variety.